 Whether you’ve made your dream list of jobs or are lost on the Cardinal Career Link website, the Career Center is there to help.

 The staff can help guide you to jobs that may interest you and will also provide you with a golden ticket to return to the employer of your choice.
-All jobs on campus must be done through the Career Center located on the second floor of Lucina Hall.
+While you may be able to receive job referrals via email, job paperwork must be picked up and returned to the Career Center located on the second floor of Lucina Hall.

 4. Start applying

-After you received your yellow sheet of paper stating that you are qualified to apply for a certain job from an employee at the Career Center, you must then take it to your prospective employer.
+After you’ve received your referral — a yellow sheet of paper stating you are qualified to apply for a certain job — from an employee at the Career Center, you must then take it to your prospective employer.

-Follow the instructions on the sheet and if it asks you for more information, like a résumé, curriculum vitae (CV) or cover letter, make sure you have all of that information available before you turn in the sheet.
+Follow the instructions on the referral sheet and if it asks you for more information, like a resume, curriculum vitae (CV) or cover letter, make sure you have all of that information available and ready to go before you turn in the sheet.

 Some jobs on campus don’t require this step, so feel free to skip it, but other jobs will ask for this information.
 If the job that you’re applying for does require one of the above pieces of information, be sure to have it prepared.

 If you don’t know where to start creating these documents, it might be worth scheduling an appointment with your career coach.
 Every Ball State student has one, you just have to set up an appointment.
 They will not only help you create your materials, but they will also review them to ensure they are revised before you turn them into an employer.

 If you’ve done everything properly before this step, the last thing you need to do before acquiring a job is nail the interview.
 If you’ve never had a job interview before, go back to your career coach, as they can help with just about anything you need relating to jobs.